Info on this page

 You might wonder what the difference is between chicken broth and chicken stock.
 The main difference is how it is prepared.
-Stock is made mostly from cooking chicken bones and results in a darker product.
+Stock is made mostly from cooking chicken bones and results in a darker liquid.

 Chicken broth is made from bones as well as the meat of the chicken, resulting in a lighter yellow broth.
 Either can be prepared with or without added vegetables, depending on your preference.

 You would think that chicken broth is hard to make, but it is really just a matter of changing the way you do things.
 It is really not extra work at all, if you work it into your cooking routine.